Aliases for NEK6 Gene

 GeneCards Summary for NEK6 Gene

 NEK6 (NIMA-Related Kinase 6) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein serine/threonine kinase activity and signal transducer activity.
+Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NEK2.

 UniProtKB/Swiss-Prot for NEK6 Gene